The Longest Way Home logo

 Guided sightseeing tour of Lhasa - You will visit Drepung Monastery, Sera Monastery.

-Day 08: Flight, Lhasa to Kathmandu OR mainland China
+Day 08: Flight - Lhasa to Kathmandu OR flight/train to mainland China

 For the price of each tour you get transport, accommodation and breakfast included.
-You accommodation is dorm style the first two nights, in tea houses.
-Meaning basic accommodation sharing with one other of possibly more from the same tour.
-There after you will share the room with one other person.
+Your accommodation is dorm style for the first two nights in tea houses.
+Meaning basic accommodation sharing with one other or possibly more from the same tour.
+There after you will share the room with one other person in better accommodation.

 You can arrange with your Tibet Guide for private accommodation at an extra cost once you are at the Tibet border.